franciscoeaj/perry-the-platypus/README.md

 # perry-the-platypus
 Just another super secret project

 ## Starting the app
-basically, you need to get the api module up and then the web module up to do so, run the following commands (assuming you're on the root folder of this project) `cd api`
+Basically all you need to get the api module up and then the web module up.
+To do so, run the following commands (assuming you're on the root folder of this project):
+`cd api`
 `yarn`
 `yarn start`